osisoft/Client-Failover-Service/content/configuration/log-levels.md

 uid: LogLevels
 ---

-# Log Levels
+# Log levels

-The Client Failover Service writes log messages to the Application log.
-To view these messages, open the Windows Event Viewer, select **Windows Logs | Application**, and look for events with a Source of "Client Failover Service".
+The Client Failover Service writes log messages to the application log.
+To view these messages, open the Windows Event Viewer, select **Windows Logs | Application**, and look for events with a source of "Client Failover Service".

-## Logging Parameters
+## Logging parameters

 The following parameter is available to configure logging: